thayton/thayton.github.io/_drafts/scraping-by-example-ajax-pagination.md

 :
 {% endhighlight %}

-Once again, notice that `ctl00$ScriptManager1` doesn't show up in the form but it shows up here again, this time with the value
+Once again, notice that `ctl00$ScriptManager1` doesn't show up in the form but it shows up again here, this time with the value

 `ctl00$ContentPlaceHolder1$pnlgrdSearchResult|ctl00$ContentPlaceHolder1$grdSearchResult$ctl23$ctl03`

-Again, we'll have to create the key/value pair in a scraper to make the request work.
+As before, we'll have to create the key value pair in a scraper to make the pagination request work.

-You can see that the \_\_EVENTTARGET variable is set to the value of the argument passed to `__doPostBack()` in the page 2 link.
+You can see that the `__EVENTTARGET` variable is set to the value of the argument passed to `__doPostBack()` in the page 2 link.

 There's one more point we need to take note of.
-The \_\_VIEWSTATE variable is to the same value we got back from the server when it sent the first page of results.
-We need to use the \_\_VIEWSTATE value the server provides us to get the pagination to work.
+The `__VIEWSTATE` variable is to the same value we got back from the server when it sent the first page of results.
+We need to use the `__VIEWSTATE` value the server provides us to get the pagination to work.

 Let's take a summary of what we need our scraper to do to get all of the results for a given state: